North Gorge Walk, North Stradbroke Island, Queensland © Tourism and Events Queensland

-The Queensland capital Brisbane is perfectly positioned for day trips of every kind.
+The Queensland capital of Brisbane is perfectly positioned for day trips of every kind.

 By Katrina Lobley

-Redcliffe, a coastal city between Brisbane and the Sunshine Coast, has one big musical claim to fame: it’s where the Gibb brothers spent part of their childhood in the 1950s and signed their first music contract.
-The city pays homage to the stars with Bee Gees Way, a 70 metre (230 foot) long multimedia walkway that's free and open day and night.
+Redcliffe, a coastal city between Brisbane and the Sunshine Coast, has one big musical claim to fame: it’s where the Gibb brothers, of Bee Gees fame, spent part of their childhood in the 1950s and signed their first music contract.
+The city pays homage to the stars with Bee Gees Way, a 70-metre (230-foot) long multimedia walkway that's free and open day and night.
 The walkway runs between Sutton Street and the waterfront Redcliffe Parade (stroll along the promenade to enjoy views of Moreton Island).
 Redcliffe is also a spectacular seafood destination.
 Head to the Moreton Bay Boat Club for casual fare or Tempest for seafood that sizzles on a teppanyaki grill.
 For something more adventurous, hire a boat or jet ski from Boab Boats for a day cruising the waters of Moreton Bay.
 If it’s humpback migration season (June to November), hop onto a whale watching cruise to spot the curious whales.

 Moreton Island is a favourite day trip for Queenslanders, but don't rule out an overnight adventure.
-Those who love four wheel driving can ferry their vehicles to the island and explore the bush and beach tracks.
-Those who prefer modern comforts can head to Tangalooma Island Resort, which offers a variety of activities, including handfeeding wild bottlenose dolphins at dusk.
-Snorkelling the partially submerged wrecks that lie just offshore, within walking distance of the resort, is also popular.
+Those who love four-wheel driving can ferry their vehicles to the island and explore the bush and beach tracks.
+Those who prefer modern comforts can head to Tangalooma Island Resort, which offers a variety of activities, including quad biking, kayaking, parasailing and scenic flights.
+Snorkelling or diving the partially-submerged Tangalooma Wrecks that lie just offshore is also popular.
 The island is home to an interior desert with soaring sand dunes offering a hefty dose of adrenaline-inducing activity.
 Sign up to toboggan the steep dunes, if you dare.

-For a retro beach holiday, where it’s all about the simple things, head to Bribie Island, between Redcliffe and the Sunshine Coast.
+For a beach holiday that's all about the simple things, head to Bribie Island.
 Bribie is the only Moreton Bay island you can drive to (shuttles operate from Brisbane Airport, or take a bus from Caboolture train station).
-Pumicestone Passage, which runs between the island and the mainland, is home to dugongs (also known as manatees) that come to feed on the seagrass, as well as dolphins and turtles.
+Pumicestone Passage, which runs between the island and the mainland, is home to dugongs (similar to manatees) that come to feed on the seagrass, as well as dolphins and turtles.
 Ferryman Cruises offers a range of passage tours while G'day Adventure Tours can take you on a 4WD adventure to spot wildlife before heading inland through forests and wetlands only accessible by 4WD.
 For surf action, head to the ocean beaches at Woorim.

 If photogenic mountains are your thing, head to the Scenic Rim in the Gold Coast hinterland.
 Known as Australia's Green Cauldron, these lush mountains were once a volcanic hotspot.
-A list of the top 30 Scenic Rim walks includes trails that take you to breathtaking lookouts, rock pools and rainforest gorges.
+Choose from over a dozen trails that take you to breathtaking lookouts, rock pools and rainforest gorges.
 Prefer to see the Scenic Rim from the air?
 Gold Coast-based Hot Air offers hot air balloon rides over the region.